 Don't F#*k Up Shepard!

 In the fall of 1945, Alan B Shepard arrived at Naval Air Station Corpus Christi in Texas, where he was to commence basic flight training.
-Unfortunately Alan turned out to be an average student at best, and was likely to be dropped from the entire program.
-Alan studied hours, and hours on end, taking training into his own hands at a civilian flying school, eventually earning himself a civil pilot's license.
+Unfortunately, Alan turned out to be an average student at best and was likely to be dropped from the entire program.
+Alan studied hours and hours on end, taking training into his own hands at a civilian flying school, eventually earning himself a civil pilot's license.

 Now with sharpened flying skills, Alan's performance began to improve, and by early 1947 his instructors rated him above average in performance.
 He was then sent to Naval Air Station Pensacola in Florida to complete advanced training.
 His final test was six perfect landings on the carrier USS Saipan.
-The following day, he received his naval aviator wings, which his father pinned on his chest...just before Shepard was sent to Fighter Squadron VF-42 to fly Corsairs.
+The following day, he received his naval aviator wings, which his father proudly pinned on his chest...just before Shepard was sent to Fighter Squadron VF-42 to fly Corsairs.

-Some time later, Shepard narrowly avoided being court-martialed by Rear Admiral Alfred M. Pride, after he was seen looping the Chesapeake Bay Bridge and making multiple low passes over the beach at Ocean City, Maryland.
-Thankfully for good old Alan, his superiors interceded on his behalf, and saved his behind from being tossed out.
+Sometime later, Shepard narrowly avoided being court-martialed by Rear Admiral Alfred M. Pride, after he was seen looping the Chesapeake Bay Bridge and making multiple low passes over the beach at Ocean City, Maryland.
+Thankfully for good old Alan, his superiors interceded on his behalf and saved his behind from being tossed out.

-Shepard's next assignment was VF-193, a night fighter squadron flying the Banshee, serving two tours on the aircraft carrier USS Oriskany in the western Pacific, then with VF-141, and eventually becoming a test pilot and instructor at the United States Naval Test Pilot School at Naval Air Station Patuxent River in Maryland.
+Shepard's next assignment was VF-193, a night fighter squadron flying the Banshee.
+Serving two tours on the aircraft carrier USS Oriskany in the western Pacific, then with VF-141 and eventually becoming a test pilot and instructor at the United States Naval Test Pilot School at Naval Air Station Patuxent River in Maryland.

 It was at this time that Astronaut Alan Shepard spoke his famous words of prayer...which became known as "The Astronauts Prayer" or "Shepard's Prayer"